eolivesjoe/eo_apm_tracker/README.md

 ## Features

-- **Multi-threading**: Utilizes threads to ensure non-blocking performance, allowing the tracker to run in the background.
+- **Multi-threading**: Utilises threads to ensure non-blocking performance, allowing the tracker to run in the background.
 - **Mutex**: Implements mutexes to ensure thread-safe operations.
 - **Low-level hooks**: Leverages hooks to capture user input without interrupting the user experience.